gonzoalo/loka-challenge/README.md

 Open on `localhost:8080/home`

+3. Set your aws credentials in airflow connections with the label `aws_default`.

-3. Run your dags on the airflow web service.
+4. Run your dags on the airflow web service.

-4. Enter to Athena in AWS to see your data.
+5. Enter to Athena in AWS to see your data.

+## Future work